 On Easter Day, Sunday 27th March from 10am Sudely Castle will have an exciting Easter themed Tea Party.
 Complete a fun trail int he gardens to collect a chocolate Easter treat from the Mad Hatter.
 There is also a ‘Mad Hatter’s Easter Bonnet Competition’.

 The first signs of spring are just beginning to emerge in the Cotswolds.
 Now is a great time to plan to visit some of the wonderful snowdrop collections that can be found in the Cotswolds.
+Here is our roundup of four of the best places to see wonderful snowdrops in the Cotswolds.

 Painswick Rococo Garden

 Photo Credit: Alicearmy via Tripadvisor

 Award winning Batsford Arboretum is not only home to the country’s largest private collection of trees and shrubs, it also has a fantastic display of snowdrops.
-Batsford are already reporting that a sea of snowdrops are appearing by their stream and suggest that their snowdrops, aconites, crocuses and hellibores will be at their best during February.
+Batsford are already reporting that a sea of snowdrops are appearing by their stream and their snowdrops, aconites, crocuses and hellibores will be at their best during February.
 Keep an eye out at www.batsarb.co.uk for up to date information.

 Cerney House Gardens